spyder-ide/spyder-docs/doc/troubleshooting/basic-first-aid.rst

    While you are welcome to get Spyder working on your own by one of the many other means we offer, we are only able to provide individual support for install-related issues for users of the Anaconda distribution.
    In particular, pip installation, while doable, is only really for experts, as there are many pitfalls involved and different issues specific to your setup, which is why we recommend using Conda whenever possible.
-   For further information, please visit our :doc:`installation`.
+   For further information, please visit our :doc:`/installation`.

 .. _Anaconda uninstall guide: https://docs.anaconda.com/anaconda/install/uninstall/
 .. _Anaconda distribution: https://www.anaconda.com/products/individual